Stacy Coley

-Stacy Coley (born May 13, 1994) is an American former professional football wide receiver.
-He played college football at the University of Miami from 2013 to 2016 and finished his career with the second-most receptions in school's history.
+Stacy Coley (born May 13, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Miami Hurricanes from 2013 to 2016 and finished his career with the second-most receptions in school's history.
 Coley was selected by the Minnesota Vikings in the seventh round of the 2017 NFL draft.

 Early life

 Coley attended Northeast High School in Oakland Park, Florida, where he starred as a wide receiver for ex-NFL running back and former Miami Hurricanes standout Donnell Bennett.
 As a senior in 2012, Coley led the Hurricanes to the first round of Class 7A playoffs, while catching 29 passes for 513 yards and 10 touchdowns.
 Coley finished his high school career as the top-rated wide receiver in the state of Florida.
 Coley played at the 2013 Under Armour All-America Game.

 Coley committed to the University of Miami to play college football.